i9Workshop/StarterSlaveBoardV1-PIC16F1783-LedReadPushButtonsAndSwitches/README.md

-## 3x3 LEDs Matrix Push Buttons and Switches Input
+## 3x3 LEDs Matrix with Push Buttons and Switches Input

 <br/>